 The Company follows accounting standards established by the Financial Accounting Standards Board ("FASB") to ensure consistent reporting of financial condition, results of operations and cash flows.
-References to Generally Accepted Accounting Principles ("GAAP") in these footnotes are to the FASB Accounting Standards CodificationTM, sometimes referred to as the codification or ASC.
+References to U.S. generally accepted accounting principles ("GAAP") in these footnotes are to the FASB Accounting Standards Codification, sometimes referred to as the codification or ("ASC").